Rishabhkandoi/Entrepreneurship-Business-Plan-Generation/README.md

 ## Solution Summary

-We provide out student with quality education content from reputed academic institutions.
+We provide our student with quality education content from reputed academic institutions.
 These courses are quality tested so that students can have a quality learning experience.
 These courses are recommended students according to their preferences.
 There is a discussion forum where students can help each other in their respective field of study.
 Mentor ship is provided